Chanomhub/Check/README.md

 -   (Use visual studio?)
 No! you don't need to because I use [Vim](https://www.vim.org/).

 (Why don't I just use GCC?)
 Because it's cooler!
 I'm joking because "Clang LLVM" is a new and stable compiler that can take your programs to the next level.
-If you don't want to waste time debugging your code, I haven't tested reverse engineering yet.
+If you don't want to waste time debugging your code.

 ### Build (Old)